Luis Garcia Player Props: Nationals vs. Guardians

 Luis Garcia At The Plate

+- Garcia is hitting .226 with a double, a home run and two walks.

-- In four of eight games this year, Garcia has had at least one hit, including one game with multiple hits.
+- In five of nine games this season (55.6%), Garcia has reached base safely via hit, and that includes multiple hits twice.

-- In eight games played this season, he has not gone deep.
+- He has gone deep in one of nine games, and in 2.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.